No Fee Unless You Win

 In car accident injury lawsuits, traffic tickets and police reports are useful pieces of evidence, but they are not the only ways you can document that you were injured and that the car accident was the cause of your injuries.
 (Incidentally, you cannot use a traffic ticket unrelated to the accident that causes your injuries as evidence that the defendant has a history of careless driving behavior.)
 Here are some other pieces of evidence you can use to build your case.

 If you were injured in a car accident, you could have grounds for a lawsuit.
-Contact Walton Telken Foster Attorneys at Law to discuss your case in more detail.
+Contact Walton Telken Bragee Foster Attorneys at Law to discuss your case in more detail.